 Comprise a number of different kinds of previously unpublished materials including short reports or small case series.
 Short communications should be preceded by an abstract.
 The body of the text is limited to 1,400 words.
 There are no more than 12 references, and 2 figures or tables (combined).

 Seizure will also publish particularly instructive case reports in the format of Clinical Letters.
 Clinical Letters will not be preceded by an abstract.
-The word count is limited to 1,000 words.
+The word count is strictly limited to 1,000 words excluding title page information, references, and any figure or table legends.
 Clinical Letters can only include a maximum of 4 references and 2 figures or tables (combined), authors may include additional reading as supplementary material.

 f.
 Letters to the Editor